fenghuayumo/DIVSHOT/README.md

 For general users, you can directly use the latest [Release](https://github.com/fenghuayumo/DIVSHOT/releases) installation package, which includes all dependencies and can be run directly.

+Note: The training source code does not provide SFM calculation for camera poses and point clouds.
+Please use third-party software to process and obtain them, then drag the corresponding files to the viewport.
+Currently supports Colmap, RealityCapture, NerfStudio, MetaShape.
 ## Project structure
 <!--
 *  diverse